Francis Christopher Oakley: Biography

-Oakley has served for many years on the boards of various non-profit organizations in the arts and higher education, among them the Williamstown Theatre Festival, the Massachusetts Museum of Contemporary Art (MASS MoCA), the American Council of Learned Societies (board chair 1994-97), the Sterling and Francine Clark Art Institute (board president 1998-2005), and the National Humanities Center (board chair 2004-7).
+The historian has served for many years on the boards of various non-profit organizations in the arts and higher education, among them the Williamstown Theatre Festival, the Massachusetts Museum of Contemporary Art (MASS MoCA), the American Council of Learned Societies (board chair 1994-97), the Sterling and Francine Clark Art Institute (board president 1998-2005), and the National Humanities Center (board chair 2004-7).
 Oakley currently serves as the Interim Director of the Sterling and Francine Clark Art Institute.

-He is married to the former Claire-Ann Lamenzo of Manchester, CT, a gifted fiber artist and dedicated horsewoman.
-They have four children—Deirdre, Christopher, Timothy, and Brian—and seven grandchildren; William, Charlotte, Ryann, Erin, Kevin and Joslyn Oakley.
+He is married to the former Claire-Ann Lamenzo of Manchester, CT, a fiber artist and horsewoman.
+They have four children—Deirdre, Christopher, Timothy, and Brian—and seven grandchildren: William, Charlotte, Ryann, Erin, Kevin and Joslyn Oakley.